cpfiffer/microstructure.exchange/index.md

 Speakers will be invited to present their work over Zoom.
 Seminars will last 45 minutes with questions asked at designated break points during the talk and a 15 minute Q&A session at the end of the session that will be organized by a moderator.

+The [Microstructure Online Seminars Asia Pacific](https://sites.google.com/site/esojli/online-sem-ap) series hosts previous Microstructure Exchange speakers at times that better match the Australia, Hong Kong, and Singapore time zone.

+**Notice**: The excellent [Summer School on Market Microstructure](https://microstructure-course.com/) for PhD students, presented by Thierry Foucault and  Albert Menkveld, will be hosted on June 7-11, 2021 at Stockholm Business School.

 <!-- <hr>

 <div class="cfp">